ThomasQuinnKelly/bip-reference-person/README.md

 ## How to include the dependency framework libraries in your project

-The projects in this repository are dependent on libraries from [OCP framework](https://github.com/department-of-veterans-affairs/ocp-framework) for  auto configuration, common shared libraries, parent maven configuration and test libary.
+The projects in this repository are dependent on the libraries from [OCP framework](https://github.com/department-of-veterans-affairs/ocp-framework) for  auto configuration, common shared libraries, parent pom maven configuration and test libary.
 These libraries can be included as shown below.

        <dependency>
          <groupId>gov.va.ocp.framework</groupId>